 The good news is that it’s completely within your control.
 I’ll show you several strategies you can implement to gain the upper hand in your quest to obtain a proper night’s sleep.

 Table of Contents

-The alarm yells and you hit the snooze button, hoping for a small window of reprieve.
+The alarm yells, and you hit the snooze button, hoping for a small window of reprieve.
 It works until you’re jolted awake by the consistent efficiency of the alarm clock again.
-So much for hoping it suddenly breaks so you can get an excuse to sleep in.
+So much for hoping it suddenly breaks so you have an excuse to sleep in.

 You begrudgingly get up after the third snooze cycle, haphazardly making your way into the kitchen to start brewing that cup of coffee you so desperately need.
-All the while you’re swearing at yourself, decrying that this is in fact the last time you’re going to go to bed late this late and wake up.
+All the while you’re swearing at yourself, decrying that this is in fact the last time you’re going to go to bed this late.

 You somehow weather this storm, wondering why companies don’t allow siestas that you always hear so many positive things about from your Spanish friends.